Lorandil/ATTiny85-optimization-guide/README.md

   functions from the binary file during linking, so you won't need to comment code out.

 * Don't initialize variables on declaration unless necessary, this saves at least 2 bytes per variable.
-Try block initialization with 'memset()'.
+  <br>Try block initialization with `memset()`.

 * Check the use of global structures - using the local heap can be expensive :(

-* Use a default branch on all 'switch'-statements!
+* Use a default branch on all `switch`-statements!
-  Even if all the sensible 'case's are coded, the compiler doesn't know that other values won't happen.
+  Even if all the sensible `case`s are coded, the compiler doesn't know that other values won't happen.
-  Marking one of the existing cases as 'default' enables the compiler to map all unhandled values to this default case, which will save code.
+  Marking one of the existing cases as `default` enables the compiler to map all unhandled values to this default case, which will save code.

-* Avoid unnecessary 'break' commands to leave a for-loop.
+* Avoid unnecessary `break` commands to leave a for-loop.
 In my tests a break cost > 20 bytes.
-  Sometimes not 'break'ing only costs some more iterations.
-Depending on the required speed it may be acceptable to do some 'fruitless' iterations in favor of code size.
+  <br>Sometimes not breaking only costs some more iterations and depending on the required speed it may
+  be acceptable to do some 'fruitless' iterations in favor of code size.

 * Watch closely how your code changes affect the code size and/or the speed!
   Sometimes small changes result in much slower or much larger code.